 Financing land can be complex.
 You need to know your options and consider some important factors.
-Financing undeveloped property is different and more complex than financing an existing home or structure, requiring larger down-payments and higher interest costs.
+Financing undeveloped property such as you might buy through public land sales is different and more complex than financing an existing home or structure, requiring larger down-payments and higher interest costs.

 Many pieces of raw land will be owner-financed, meaning that the seller is willing to carry his own financing on the property.
-This can benefit both buyer and seller since there are fewer closing costs to a third party.
+This can benefit both buyer and seller since there are fewer closing costs when financing directly between buyer and seller than there would be using a third party.
 But carefully check the terms of the financing and have your paperwork signed in front of a lawyer.

 Seek Local Advice – Ask local realtors, extension agents and loan officers.
 They’ll know the regional market, history of properties, best contractors and service personnel and the most common ways of financing land.

 Legal Access – Ensure you have access to your land, especially if it’s not adjacent to a public road.
 This needs to be in writing.

 Infrastructure – Access to water and sewer, garbage collection, school bus systems, road maintenance, high-speed internet -- it's all important to establish early on in the process.
 Plan early for installing your utilities and you can save money.